Decision Records

 1. System intent is inferred from artifacts

-2. An engineer reviews an intent element (example)
+2. An engineer reviews an intent hypothesis (example)

 3. A decision is made